The Clive Richards Foundation

 • Align your application language with priority areas (Education, Healthcare, Heritage, Arts)

-• For organizations near the geographic boundary, address proximity to Hereford
+• For organisations near the geographic boundary, address proximity to Hereford

-• For disability support organizations, schools, churches, and arts groups, emphasize alignment with stated priorities
+• For disability support organisations, schools, churches, and arts groups, emphasise alignment with stated priorities

 Key Takeaways for Grant Writers

-• Size and Impact Matter Most: The Foundation explicitly prioritizes smaller organizations where grants will make a demonstrable difference.
-If you're a small charity, emphasize how significant this funding would be for your work.
+• Size and Impact Matter Most: The Foundation explicitly prioritises smaller organisations where grants will make a demonstrable difference.
+If you're a small charity, emphasise how significant this funding would be for your work.

 • Match Funding is Expected: Come prepared with committed matched funding sources.
 Applications demonstrating the grant will leverage additional resources are particularly valued.